Gerry Mayhew (ice hockey)

 Gerald Alfano Mayhew (born December 31, 1992) is an American professional ice hockey winger.
 He currently plays for the Iowa Wild in the American Hockey League (AHL).

 Early life

 Mayhew was born on December 31, 1992, in Wyandotte, Michigan, to Gerald and Catherine Mayhew.
-He grew up about 20 minutes outside of Detroit and Joe Louis Arena, and would frequently attend Detroit Red Wings games through his childhood.
+He grew up about 20 minutes outside of Detroit and Joe Louis Arena, and would frequently attend Detroit Red Wings games during his childhood.
 Mayhew's favorite ice hockey players were Steve Yzerman and Brett Hull.
 Unlike many youth hockey players in Michigan, Mayhew declined the opportunity to play minor ice hockey for the Little Caesars organization, preferring instead to focus on his school team.
-He attended Roosevelt High School in Wyandotte, leading their ice hockey team to a state championship in 2011.
+He attended Roosevelt High School in Wyandotte, leading its ice hockey team to a state championship in 2011.
 That year, he scored 48 goals and 57 assists and was crowned Michigan's "Mr. Hockey", an award given to the top boys' ice hockey player in the state.